Weerel/Coursera_Capstone/FinalReport.md

 ![Map of Toronto](/map_cluster_detailed.jpg)

+Data on man can be more transparent.
+It's just a parameter for the render.

 ## Discussion <a name="discussion"></a>
 section where you discuss any observations you noted and any recommendations you can make based on the results.
 ## Conclusion <a name="conclusion"></a>